nahuakang/advent-of-code-2020/README.md

 # advent-of-code-2020
 Solving puzzles instead of eating chocolate.
+Most of the challenges will be solved in Go 🐹 and, if time allows, Rust 🦀.
+It is likely I will not solve any challenges in Python 🐍 this year as I intend to improve my skills in Go and Rust.

 | Day  | Puzzle 1 | Puzzle 2 |
 | :--: | :------: | :------: |